I. Love. To. Read.

 I love the smell and feel of real books and I love to add sticky notes and underline passages in my favourite colour pens until my books become “well-loved”… But that happens less with fiction books, which I do read on my Kindle, especially when I am travelling.

 For me, both work well, and I don’t need to stress about making an either-or choice.
 It is possible to have the best of both worlds!

 Obviously, I still continue to read for my academic work, but now thank goodness, I can also do more reading for pleasure and for inspiration.
 And I’ve re-discovered so many books that went untouched during the studying years.

-My most loved books are dog-eared, scribbled in, full of sticky notes and, can usually be found stacked in a messy pile next to my bed.
+My most loved books are in print form, dog-eared, scribbled in, full of sticky notes and, can usually be found stacked in a messy pile next to my bed.
 These are the ones that give me inspiration.
 The ones that fill my empty tank and replenish my soul.
 The ones that give me food for thought.

 - Doreen Virtue: Daily Guidance from your Angels

 - Gretchen Rubin: Better than Before